Sean Bean as Boromir unsure about the fellowship's plan in 'Lord of the Rings'

 (Warner Bros.)

 Did we not all own a copy of Maurice Sendack’s classic children’s tome Where The Wild Things Are in our youth?
 Did we not all pine to fly away to a land of monsters and freedom?
 Did we not all thirst for power?
-The divine rite to crown ourselves as King of the Beastes of Land, Aire, and Sea?
-Now those desires have come to a biggeth screen, courtesy of Spike Jonze!
-While the original tale was meant for wee children, the film is designed to make adults feel all sorts of painful and nostalgic feelings about growing up!
-How we must all put away childish fantasies and face the real world… or simple live in a camper car in the parking lot at the local Renaissance Faire and avoid said reality!
+The divine rite to crown ourselves as King of the Beasts of Land, Aire, and Sea?
+While the original tale was meant for wee children, Spike Jonze’s film is designed to make adults feel all sorts of painful and nostalgic feelings about growing up!
+How we must all put away childish fantasies and face the real world… or simply live in a camper car in the parking lot at the local Renaissance Faire and avoid said reality!

 15. Big Fish (2003)